Effects of galactic magnetic field on the UHECR correlation studies with starburst galaxies: Introduction

-The isotropic-scattering approximation in the previous studies does not reflect the actual structure of the GMF, which deflects the UHECR trajectory to a certain direction (coherent deflection).
-Analysis treating the coherent deflection as a part of isotropic scattering may result in a smaller $f_{\rm ani}$ and a larger $\theta$ than the true values.
-In this study, we call these effects on the parameter estimation caused by the GMF as the GMF bias.
-The deflection caused by the GMF depends on the following two components.
+The isotropic-scattering approximation in the previous studies does not reflect the actual structure of the GMF, which deflects UHECR trajectories in a certain direction (coherent deflection).
+Current analyses treating the coherent deflection as a part of isotropic scattering may result in a smaller $f_{\rm ani}$ and a larger $\theta$ than the true values.
+In this study, we call these systematic effects on the parameter estimation caused by the GMF ``the GMF bias".
+To consider the GMF bias (besides introducing the GMF model), we take into account the following two components.
 1) Dependence on the arrival direction.
-The coherent deflection around the galactic center (GC) and the galactic plane (GP) get much larger than in other regions of the sky.
-This dependence also affects the analysis whose samples are divided into the northern sky (TA experiment) and the southern sky (Auger experiment).
-These effects caused by the limitation of the sky of each experiment are not evaluated in the previous studies.
+The coherent deflection around the Galactic center (GC) and the Galactic plane (GP) is much larger than in other regions of the sky.
+This dependence also affects analyses whose samples are divided into the northern sky (TA experiment) and the southern sky (Auger experiment).
+Generally, UHECRs observed in the southern sky should be affected by the GMF more than those in the northern sky.
+These effects caused by the limitation of the sky coverage of each experiment are not evaluated in the previous studies.
 2) Dependence on the rigidity $R=pc/Ze \sim E/Ze$.
 Here $pc$, $E$, and $Ze$ represent the particle momentum, energy, and electric charge, respectively.
-The approximation is due to the ultra-relativistic regime considered here.
-Because the deflection angle scales to $1/R$ of each CR, the magnetic field effect is strongly coupled with the energy spectrum and the mass composition.
-The Auger experiment suggests that the mass composition of UHECRs becomes heavier at higher energy \citep{Aab2017a,Batista2019, Heinze2019}.
+The approximation is valid in the ultra-relativistic regime considered here.
+Because the deflection angle is proportional to $1/R$ of each CR, the magnetic field effect is strongly coupled with the energy spectrum and the mass composition.
+The Auger experiment suggests that the mass composition of UHECRs becomes heavier at higher energy \citep{Aab2017a, Batista2019, Heinze2019}.